Razko90/magento1-checkout/README.md

+# Use this module at your own risk, Magento 1 has reached it's end of life and no longer receives any security updates.
+This means that if new vulnerabilities are found they won't be patched by Adobe.
+Migrate to Magento 2 if possible

 Requires
 * Magento 1.9 (May work in previous releases as well, but the module is developed and tested in 1.9.2/3)
 * magento-hackaton-installer